A little bit of advice from a two-time mom and family photographer who has seen a lot

 A Postnatal Probiotic can be super helpful for avoiding things like thrush.
 This also helps keep your gut healthy as you work through so many chemical changes in your body.

-Tip #7: If you are indeed hoping to breastfeed register for a new fun water bottle you will use AND some of your favorite healthy snacks (and then hide them from yourself until its time, hehe).
+Tip #7: If you are indeed hoping to breastfeed register for a new fun water bottle you will use AND some of your favorite healthy snacks (and then hide them from yourself until it's time, hehe).
 You can't believe it until it happens to you, but you get HUNGRY and SUPER THURSTY (way more than when you were pregnant)!!
-You need to keep up your healthy calories and drink LOTS of water, so have your friends get you some yummy snacks that they can easily add into your baby shower gifts.
+You need to keep up your healthy calories and drink LOTS of water, so have your friends get you some yummy snacks that they can easily add to your baby shower gifts.

 Tip #8: Know what are the essential non-gendered baby accessories.
 Here is a list of things that I thought were particularly helpful: